elbow-jason/nx_np/README.md

 # NxNp

 An attempt to port Jax Numpy to Nx.
+Once more Jax Numpy functionality is captured a port of Jax Scipy will be viable.

 #### Warning: It is very WIP